Majed1945/Majed1945/README.md

 <p><em>Senior Software Engineer at <a href="">King Fahd University of Petroleum and Minerals</a><img
 </em></p>
 <p>Currently working as a front-end engineer at Autobia</p>
-<p>My work GitHub account at Autobia is MajedBiazid, please check it out if you want to see actual work and commits!</p>

 ### A little more about me...